 Howard often enjoyed such bursts of inspiration, esp. while cruising in his Riviera or attempting to surf on one of Medford's numerous retention ponds.
 Just a month ago, for example, he was "that close" to securing a patent for a combination lawnmower-baby carriage, but his proposal was rejected due to the difficulty of attaching a rear bag without ruining the product's aesthetic appeal.

-As fate would have it, the nearsighted abductor reached his destination without swerving to avoid a lycra-clad cyclist, then plummeting off the side of a bridge, instantly killing himself, his abductee and a recently retired garage-door repairperson fishing in a new dinghy he had stolen from one of his customers, consequently stalling rush-hour traffic for three and a half hours.
+As fate would have it, the nearsighted abductor reached his destination without swerving to avoid a lycra-clad cyclist, then plummeting off the side of a bridge, losing his abductee and crippling a recently retired garage-door repairperson fishing in a new dinghy he had stolen from one of his customers, consequently stalling rush-hour traffic for three and a half hours.

 Howard popped the Riviera's trunk, gave his abductee, Matilda, a chance to freshen up, and the two of them headed for the auditorium, a cool northerly breeze caressing them, as if to say, "Good luck with your presentation!"